After talking with thousands of pastors and church leaders on ministry teams, some of the common statements I’ve heard are:

 You’ll need to implement planned neglect.
 A bunch of stuff just won’t get done… and it won’t hurt you.
 To not develop your team members WILL hurt you.

-You inquire of how to grow the church?
+Are you inquiring of how to grow the church?
 If you’ll follow the step-by-step process to develop your church team, you’ll be well on your way to seeing God do just that… Grow the Church!

 Did you miss part 1 or 2?